grange85/ahfow-www/_drafts/my-record-collection-030-dean-britta-i-ll-keep-it-with-mine.md

 Despite the fact that I've titled this post "I'll Keep It With Mine" this is another double A side single.
 I'll try not to get annoyed every time one turns up but singles (almost&dagger;) always have an A and a B side no matter how hard the record company try to convince otherwise - the AA side is invariably a B-side!
 After all who would think that "Girl's School" by Wings was a Christmas number 1?
 No one - that's who!

 It's as ridiculous as co-headlining tours - you go on last... you're headlining!

+This version of I'll Keep It With Mine is the Scott Hardkiss remix that had Britta's vocal processed and was quite a talking point on the Galaxie 500 Mailing List at the time.
+I wasn't particularly keen:

+> I think the issue isn't about *autotune being used* but more about *autotune being OVERused* - I've no idea if autotune is what's being used on Britta's vocal on the Scott Hardkis remixes but there is a processed - almost out of phase quality to them that I'm not keen on.

+The discussion got so ... lively ... that [Britta kindly sent me some un-remixed versions](https://www.fullofwishes.co.uk/2010/10/02/13-most-beautiful-the-missing-mixes/) to share.
+These had been on the original DVD release but hadn't made it on any of the CD versions of 13 Most Beautiful... or, onto this single.

  - *Catalogue Number:* AHFOW 11/0038
  - *Artist:* Dean & Britta